Glimpses of Theravada Buddhism; interview with Louis Gabaude

 The identification of people with the monarchy in Laos was as strong as in Thailand?

-No, in Thailand, the monarchy is much stronger because the nationalistic unification of the country has been longer and rather efficient.
+No, in Thailand, until further notice, the monarchy is much stronger because the nationalistic unification of the country has been longer and rather efficient.
 One of the biggest differences between Laos and Thailand is that, since the 19th century, Laos, Cambodia, and Vietnam had been more or less administered by the French, who were not interested in Buddhist doctrine or discipline per se.
 The only thing they required was that monks should not be involved in any political irredentism.
 In Siam, by contrast, the kings have always been personally involved with Buddhism.
 The extreme case is King Rama IV or Mongkut who had been a monk—and a reformist one—for almost 30 years before he became king.
 He could not behave as a French distant ruler.
 In Thailand, the King and even the Government felt—and still feel—compelled to keep an eye on the way Buddhism is administered, studied and practiced.
 In Laos, before the communists and following the French line, the government didn’t intervene if Buddhist monks were not against them.
 But both Lao communists and Thai rulers have all (even if in different ways and with different purposes, of course) looked for more involvement with the sangha, or the monastic communities of their respective countries.

 The rule to spend a period in monastery, in Thailand, is not compulsory for all the kings?